-Consumption of tourism experiences is often shared and collective (Brown et al., 2002).
+Consumption of tourism experiences takes place in socially dense environments and as such, is often shared and collective (Brown et al., 2002).
 While subjective perceptions may vary, social consensus among the majority will shape the development of how individuals communicate and understand what is valuable (Edvardsson et al., 2011).
-Consequently, value assessments become more than
+Consequently, value assessments become more than individual and subjective.
+A number of authors therefore draw on social construction theories (Berger and Luckmann, 1967), to help shift emphasis away from customers' subjective perceptions and to focus on value that is socially constructed within various consumption contexts (Helkkula and Kelleher, 2011; Holt, 1995; Korkman, 2006; Warde, 2005).

-Social constructionists (e.g., Berger and Luckmann, 1967) hold that knowledge and meaning are created, realised and reproduced by social actors in an inter-subjective manner.
-By extension, value can also be understood on an inter-subjective (mutual or shared) level (Edvardsson et al., 2011; Voima et al., 2010).
-Co-creation as a phenomenon embedded in the social world can then be studied by interpreting shared social structures (i.e. norms, rule and role structures), and their interaction and reproduction by individuals (Edvardsson et al., 2011).
-Conversely, it is difficult to get away completely from the individual.
-While the shared, collective social forces are dominant, the needs, preferences, and habits of individuals still play a part in value co-creation and determination.
+Social constructionists (e.g., Berger and Luckmann, 1967) believe that knowledge and meaning are created, realised and reproduced by social actors in an inter- and intra-subjective manner.
+By extension, value must also be understood on an inter-subjective (mutual) and intra-subjective (shared) level (Edvardsson et al., 2011; Voima et al., 2010).
+Co-creation as a phenomenon embedded in the social world can then be understood by interpreting shared social structures (i.e. norms, rule and role structures), and their interaction and reproduction by individuals (Edvardsson et al., 2011).
+Conversely, however, it is difficult to get away completely from the individual.
+While the shared, collective social forces are dominant, the needs, preferences, and habits of individuals still play a part in value co-creation and assessment.

-To reconcile the conflict implied in this last point, tourism researchers can draw on the notion of social practices.
+To reconcile the conflict implied in the last point, researchers can draw on the notion of social practices.
 As Schatzki (1996, p.
-13) notes, "both social order and individuality [...] result from practices".
-Practices are not simply bodily actions or behaviours in a sociological sense.
+13) notes, 'both social order and individuality [...] result from practices'.
+Practices are not simply bodily actions or behaviours in sociological sense.
 Rather, they are 'ways of doing', or contexts in which these bodily actions, tasks and behaviours that the practice requires are carried out (Schatzki, 2001).
-In C-D-related research social practices are viewed as a "context-laden arena for value creation" (Holttinen, 2010, p.102).
+In C-D-related research social practices are viewed as a 'context-laden arena for value creation' (Holttinen, 2010, p.102).
 The tourist as subject, the object of consumption, and the context in which value is co-created, are no longer separate entities.
-Instead, practices combine these elements in an assemblage of images (mental states, meanings, symbols), tools/skills (personal resources, 'know-how', previous experience), and the physical space (consumption context), performed through actors' routine-like bodily actions (Korkman, 2006; Warde, 2005).
+Instead, practices combine these elements in an assemblage of images (mental states, meanings, symbols), tools/skills (resources, 'knowhow', previous experience), and the physical space (consumption context), performed through actors' routine-like bodily actions (Korkman, 2006; Warde, 2005).
 Tourists actively use their skills and know-how to negotiate various practices.
-At the same time, they are mere carriers of social practices, performing the various acts and tasks that the practice requires.
+At the same time, however, they are mere carriers of social practices, performing the various acts and tasks that the practice requires.

-Korkman (2006) argues that by identifying and understanding in depth the anatomy of customers' value-creating social practices organisations can enhance customers' value through positive interventions.
-This can be done by facilitating and supporting existing co-creation practices, reducing those practices that are not as attractive to carry out, or creating new practices by transferring them from other, similar contexts.
-Instead of 'exploiting' customers' competences (i.e. operant resources) as in the resource-integrating view, knowledge of their social practices allows organisations to 'grow' and enhance customers' co-creation capability.
-As such, the practice-based view on value co-creation presents a perspective that could reveal useful theoretical and practical insights for tourism marketing.
-The following section therefore looks more closely at social practices in tourism, and relates them to value and C2C co-creation in the proposed conceptual framework.
+Korkman (2006) argues that by identifying and understanding in depth the anatomy of tourists' value-creating practices performed in specific consumption contexts organisations can enhance tourists' value through positive interventions.
+This can be done by facilitating and supporting existing value practices, reducing those practices that are not as attractive to carry out, or creating new practices by transferring them from other, similar contexts.
+Instead of 'exploiting' tourists' competences (operant resources) as in the resource-integrating view, knowledge of their social practices allows organisations to 'grow' and enhance tourists' co-creation capability.
+As such, the practice-based view on value co-creation presents a perspective that could reveal useful theoretical and practical insights.
+The following section therefore looks more closely at social practices in socially dense tourism settings, and begins to relate them to value and C2C co-creation in the proposed conceptual framework.